saeyslab/nichenetr/vignettes/circos.md

 validation study, we showed that the AUPR between a ligand’s target predictions and the observed transcriptional response was the most informative measure to define ligand activity.
 Therefore, we will rank the ligands based on their AUPR.
+We will choose the top 20 ligands here - as opposed to the top 30 in the main vignette - to avoid overcrowding the circos plot.

 ``` r
 ligand_activities %>% arrange(-aupr_corrected)